ashishkarnad/sandbox/core/README.md

 ## Lesson \#2: Pipe events into Slack

 Now that we know the sandbox is working properly, let's get to the fun stuff: creating a pipeline.
-In this lesson, we'll create a pipeline to send events to Slack.
+In this lesson, we'll create a pipeline to send alerts to Slack.
-If you'd rather not create a Slack account, check out the [Sensu Enterprise sandbox tutorial](../enterprise).
+(If you'd rather not create a Slack account, you can skip ahead to [lesson 3](#lesson-3-automate-event-production-with-the-sensu-client).)

 **1. Install the Sensu Slack Plugin**

 Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
-In this lesson, we'll be using the [Sensu Slack Plugin's](https://github.com/sensu-plugins/sensu-plugins-slack) `handler-slack.rb` script to create our pipeline.
+In this lesson, we'll use the [Sensu Slack Plugins](https://github.com/sensu-plugins/sensu-plugins-slack) to create our pipeline.
-You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins).
+You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins), or check out Sensu Enterprise's [built-in integrations](https://docs.sensu.io/sensu-enterprise/3.1/built-in-handlers).

-First we'll need to install the plugin:
+First we'll need to install the plugins:

 ```
 sudo sensu-install -p sensu-plugins-slack
 ```

-_PRO TIP: Check out Sensu Enterprise's [built-in integrations](https://docs.sensu.io/sensu-enterprise/3.1/built-in-handlers), including Slack, email, IRC, and more._

 **2. Get your Slack webhook URL**

-If you're already an admin of a Slack, visit https://{your workspace}.slack.com/services/new/incoming-webhook and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
+If you're already an admin of a Slack, visit `https://REPLACEME.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
 (If you're not yet a Slack admin, start [here](https://slack.com/get-started#create) to create a new workspace.)
 You'll see your webhook URL under Integration Settings.